 Pottery type vessels

-4. When using the NuWave PIC2, which parts will become heated?
+- 4. When using the NuWave PIC, which parts will become heated?

-The heating surface is located inside the appliance's larger red ring.
-There are no open flames and the NuWave Precision Induction Cooktop 2 remains cool to the touch where the magnetic surface is not activated.
+- The heating surface is located within the 8-inch ring, although you can use cookware up to 12 inches in diameter.
+There are no open flames and the NuWave Precision Induction Cooktop remains cool to the touch where the magnetic surface is not activated.

-5. Why is the NuWave PIC2 more beneficial than a traditional gas or electric stovetop?
+- 5. Why is the NuWave PIC more beneficial than a traditional gas or electric stovetop?

-The NuWave Precision Induction Cooktop 2 is efficient, safe, fast and easy to clean.
+- The NuWave Precision Induction Cooktop is efficient, safe, fast and easy to clean.
 And because you can program cook times and temperatures from warming to searing, almost any food will cook to perfection.
 And unlike a traditional range, this product is portable.
-The NuWave PIC2 may be used indoors or out - if anywhere an electrical outlet is available.
-Take your PIC2 with you when camping or boating.
+The NuWave PIC may be used indoors or out - if anywhere an electrical outlet is available.
+Take your PIC with you when camping or boating.
 The unit is perfect for college dorms, offices, family gatherings, buffets - the list is nearly endless.

-6. How do I know when the NuWave PIC2 starts working?
+- 6. How do I know when the NuWave PIC starts working?